 While this isn’t a proven science, the feel-good effects of diamonds are undeniable.
 And today, diamonds do much more.
 They play a vital part in the long-term development of their host countries.

-Diamonds in the Fight Against COVID-19
+Healing Crystals and Diamonds in the Fight Against COVID-19

 In the last year alone, as the pandemic swept the globe, the diamond world was in a strong position to act.
 Thanks to its past decade of investing in the healthcare of communities, building medical centers and working with health professionals, it was able to focus its attention and funds towards rapid COVID-19 relief efforts.
 Supporting communities currently living in lockdown and isolation is also currently a huge focus for the natural diamond world.
 Across the globe, mines including ALROSA, Lucara Diamond, Petra Diamonds and De Beers Group work with local partners to fund and distribute food, water and hygiene products to households staying home to save lives.